-While the exact cause of anxiety disorders is unknown, researchers believe they are a result of a combination of several factors, including genetic, developmental, psychological and environmental.
+While the exact cause of anxiety disorders is unknown, researchers believe they result from a combination of several factors, including genetic, developmental, psychological, and environmental.
 They can run in families and may occur in conjunction with another mental illness.
 In some cases, people with anxiety disorders turn to alcohol or other substances to help quell their symptoms.
-They end up in a vicious circle of addiction requiring help from an anxiety treatment program.
+They end up in a vicious circle of addiction, requiring help from an anxiety treatment program.

 If you or a loved one needs help managing your anxiety and conquering your addiction, contact Oceanfront Recovery today and speak confidentially with one of our experienced intake specialists.
 Take the first step to recovery.
 Reach out for help by calling (877) 279-1777.